Find the Best WordPress Hosting — Tested, Compared, Verified.

 The Data Points to One Host

-After benchmarking 62 plans across 15 providers, ScalaHosting leads on CPU performance, TTFB, renewal transparency, and dedicated resources.
+After years of benchmarking plans across major hosting providers, ScalaHosting leads on CPU performance, TTFB, renewal transparency, and dedicated resources.

 Why Not Others?